kushalsharma007/VHDL-Embedded-System/README.md

 <ol>
   <li>080 VHDL code to implement 1 to 8 De-Multiplexer</li>
   <li>079 Jestha VHDL code for a D flip-flop</li>
-  <li>079 Ashwin VHDL code 3bit up counter using T flip-flop using structural modeling</li>
+  <li>079 Ashwin and Kushal VHDL code 3bit up counter using T flip-flop using structural modeling</li>
   <li>078 Chaitra State diagram for sequence detector for 1011 and VHDL code based on state diagram</li>
   <li>078 Poush VHDL for JK flip-flop using PROCESS</li>
   <li>078 Baishakh VHDL code to design an elevator's control unit with necessary assumptions using state machine.</li>